 Who is a Christian?
 Bible vs Human Teaching

 Lately, as I watch debates among Christians, I've realized that we are continuing the human pattern of adding human teaching to God's word.
-The Bible is sometimes hard to understand, so those in authority interpret it and tell us that their interpretation is the only right way to believe.
-We were warned not to do this:
+Why are Christians telling other Christians that they are not Christian?

 Do not add to what I command you and do not subtract from it, but keep the commands of the Lord your God that I give you.
 Deuteronomy 4:2